Development of Transition Plan in the IEP

 The following state agencies provide supports to adults with disabilities deemed eligible:

 Department of Human Services, Division of Rehabilitation Services (DRS): DRS works with individuals with disabilities and their family members to assist them in making informed choices to attain full community participation through employment, education, and independent living opportunities.
 A student with a disability may be eligible for DRS services if the disability causes problems in preparing for, finding, or keeping a job.
 A referral should be made to DRS especially if there is a need for assistance in transition to employment or if a student needs additional skill development after high school to succeed in the work force.
 For more information on the referral process, please see the Making a Referral to DRS document.
-For the DRS website, please visit here.
+Please visit the DRS website.

 Department of Human Services, Division of Developmental Disabilities: If an individual with a developmental disability is seeking adult services and supports through the DHS Division of Developmental Disabilities, the point of entry is with the Pre-Admissions Screening (PAS) agencies.
 Please read this help document for more information regarding becoming linked to a PAS Agency for referral to the PUNS list.